ArabImageFoundation/imagestalk/public/preliminary-information/documentation/vocabulary-and-quick-definitions/server-side-technologies.md

 This is the engine that will power the website and FAI interface.
-The options are too numerous to list even in a book, but the technologies that yelostudio is considering are:
+The options are too numerous to list even in a book, but the technologies that Synclop is considering are:

  - PHP: One of the oldest, most widely used technologies of the web.
 Powers more or less half the websites, if not much more.
      + (+) Veteran.
 Everyone knows how to use it, countless examples for any situation you might think of